Generic Name: ruxolitinib (RUX-oh-LI-ti-nib)

 - An extra patient leaflet is available with Jakafi.
 Talk to your pharmacist if you have questions about this information.

 - Take Jakafi by mouth with or without food.
+If you cannot take Jakafi by mouth, talk to your doctor.

 - Do not eat grapefruit or drink grapefruit juice while you use Jakafi without first checking with your doctor.